russom/DSND-Capstone/Capstone_writeup.md

 </p>

 ### Feature Engineering
-Based on the data analysis completed in the previous section, I decided to consider, as training features to be used for the modeling phase:
+Based on the data analysis completed in the previous section, I decided to consider as training features to be used for the modeling phase:

 * The number of rolled adverts/day
 * The number of friends added/day